RomanAyalew/readingnotes/class01.md

- # Markdown

- ## H2
+MARKDOWN
-   **Markdown is a way to style text on the web. we can use markdown around GITHUB to style and add content into our webpage**
+#**Markdown is a way to style text on the web. we can use markdown around GITHUB to style and add content into our webpage**
-  *Here are some of the style we can add into our webpage using markdown here are some example* ;
+*There is diffrent ways to style our webpage using markdown*  for example;

 -text